sciai-lab/BranchedOT/README.md

 This repository contains the code supplementary to the NeurIPS 2022 submission *Theory and Approximate Solvers for Branched Optimal Transport with Multiple Sources*. <br>

 Here, we provide code for the following algorithms and experiments:
-1) the numerical scheme to systematically check inequality Γ<sub>2</sub>,
+1) the numerical scheme to systematically check inequality Γ<sub>2</sub> (Sect.
+E.1.4),
-2) the geometric construction algorithm for solutions with optimal geometry,
+2) the geometric construction algorithm for solutions with optimal geometry (Sect.
+3.2),
-3) the numerical BP optimization routine,
+3) the numerical BP optimization routine (Sect.
+6.1),
-4) the Brute-force solver for topology optimization
+4) the Brute-force solver for topology optimization (Sect.
+6.2),
-5) the heuristic for the topology optimization.
+5) the heuristic for the topology optimization (Sect.
+6.2).

 For instructions on setting up an anaconda environment see [environment.txt](https://github.com/hci-unihd/BranchedOT/blob/main/environment.txt).